EliAndrewC/l7r/rules/04-schools.md

 * worldliness

 **Special Ability:**
-You may spend void points after your initial roll.
+You may spend void points after you see the results of your initial roll.

 **First Dan:**
 Roll one extra die on interrogation, sincerity, and wound check